 You can catch a bus to Otavalo at the Carcelén bus station in the north of Quito, as buses leave for Otavalo frequently on the two-hour route.
 Or if you’re on a tighter itinerary (or want to skip the bus!) there are very affordable day trips to Otavalo and its beautiful market.

-Located on a hillside over Quito, Parque Metropolitano feels like its a world away.
-With countless meandering trails for hiking, biking, and easy walks through forests of eucalyptus trees, its a excellent escape from the city.
+Located on a hillside away from the hustle and bustle of central Quito, Parque Metropolitano feels like it’s a world away from the rest of the city.
+With meandering trails for hiking, biking, and easy walks through forests of eucalyptus trees, it’s an excellent escape from the city.

 Truly a sight to behold, the Quilotoa Crater Lake will take your breath away.
 This volcanic crater is wedged among stunning landscapes in a remote corner of the Andes, a popular destination for visitors and trekkers who make the journey here to start the 3-day or 4-day Quilotoa Loop trek.

-Quito has a strange love for shwarma, and you’ll find plenty of places selling these cheap, filling sandwiches – particularly in La Mariscal, where the massive, sizzling rotating meats draw in drunk partygoers and backpackers on a budget.
-However, if you’re looking for authentic Middle Eastern food, a visit to El Árabe is a must.
+Quito has a strange love for shwarma, and you’ll find plenty of places selling these cheap, filling sandwiches all around the city.
+The love is particularly strong in the La Mariscal neighborhood, where the massive, sizzling rotating meats draw in drunk partygoers and backpackers on a budget.
+However, if you’re looking for authentic Middle Eastern food in Quito, a visit to El Árabe is a must.

 Just past Mitad del Mundo heading north of Quito, Pululahua is a long-extinct volcanic crater, now a beautiful, lust valley surrounded by the soaring sides of the volcano.
 This is a great excursion and a beautiful place to enjoy nature near Quito, with places to hike in the crater and plenty of viewpoints from above.